colormotor/calligraph/README.md

 making sure your environment is active.

 ## Dependencies
--   Install NumPy, SciPy, matplotlib, OpenCV (using mamba as above or pip)
+-   Install NumPy, SciPy, matplotlib, OpenCV (using mamba as above, or pip)
 -   Install [torch/torchvision](https://pytorch.org/get-started/locally/)
     following your system specs
 -   Install DiffVg from the [colormotor branch](https://github.com/colormotor/diffvg) (has thick strokes fix):